jackiekirschner/customer_segmentation/README.md

 <img src= 'images/merch_store.png'>

 ### Question
 Can website sessions be clustered by how and when users arrive at the site?
-If so, how can clusters be used to inform marketing decisions?
+If so, how can clusters inform marketing decisions?

 ### Data
 I used data from the Google Merchandise online store. https://shop.googlemerchandisestore.com/ Google Analytics data from August 1, 2016 - August 1, 2017 (>200,000 web sessions) is publicly available on Google Big Query.
 I used SQL to query 4 months of website sessions, where one row represents one session.